ElasticEmail/ElasticEmail.WebApiClient-csharp/README.md

 # Installation #
 ## Prerequisites ##
-* .NET version 4.5.2 and higher
+* .NET version 4.5.2 or higher
 * [An Elastic Email account](https://elasticemail.com/account/)
 ## Install Package ##
-To use ElasticEmail in your C# project, you can either [download the ElasticEmail C# .NET libraries directly from our Github repository](https://github.com/ElasticEmail/ElasticEmail.WebApiClient-csharp) or, if you have the NuGet package manager installed, you can grab them automatically.
+To use ElasticEmail in your C# project, you can [download the ElasticEmail C# .NET libraries directly from our Github repository](https://github.com/ElasticEmail/ElasticEmail.WebApiClient-csharp) or, if you have the NuGet package manager installed, you can grab them automatically.

 ```
 PM> Install-Package ElasticEmail.WebApiClient